 Les Paul Standard Basics

-The previous generation Les Paul Standard was similarly built and equipped to the Trad Pro V, insomuch as it had a weight relieved body, coil splitting pickups, and even locking tuners.
+The previous generation Les Paul Standard was similarly built and equipped compared to the Trad Pro V, insomuch as it had a weight-relieved body, coil splitting pickups, and even locking tuners.

 Les Paul Standard ‘50s/’60s Basics